IAGA-DVI-DataStandards/mth5-panel/README.md

 Install from source with either `pip` or `uv`.

 Standalone executables are published on GitHub Releases for users who do not want to install Python.
 Those builds will be available at [Releases](https://github.com/IAGA-DVI-DataStandards/mth5-panel/releases).
+Download the build appropriate to your OS and run.

 ### pip